Discriminating properties of compactification in discrete uniform isotropic space-time: Introduction

 Deduction of an axiomatizable geometry from axiomatics has two essential defects.
 Firstly, one needs to formulate geometric propositions and to prove corresponding theorems.
 The geometric propositions are to be formulated and proved for any new geometry.
 These procedures are complicated from the technical viewpoint.
 Besides, only geometries with the transitive equivalence relation can be deduced from axiomatics.
 Secondly, one needs to invent axioms, and to test their consistency.
-Inconsistency of a geometry means, that using two different ways of deduction of some statement, one obtains two incompatible statements.
-Inconsistency of a geometry is a property of the method of the geometry construction, but not a property of the geometry in itself.
-In the physical geometry, which is constructed on the ground of the deformation principle, the question of its inconsistency is meaningless, because the problem of geometric propositions formulation is absent at all.
-All propositions of a physical geometry are taken from the proper Euclidean geometry in the ready-made form.
-Any logical reasonings and, in particular, proofs of theorems are absent in a physical geometry.
-Corresponding logical reasonings had been produced in the proper Euclidean geometry.
+Inconsistency of a geometry means, that using two different ways of deduction of some statement, one obtains two incompatible statements. \textit{Inconsistency of a geometry is a property of the method of the geometry construction, but not a property of the geometry in itself.} In the physical geometry, which is constructed on the ground of the deformation principle, the question of its inconsistency is meaningless, because the problem of geometric propositions formulation is absent at all.
+All definitions of a physical geometry are taken from the proper Euclidean geometry in the ready-made form.
+More exactly, definitions of geometrical objects are taken from the proper Euclidean geometry.
+If it is necessary to determine properties of these objects, they are calculated on the basis of the world function.
+As far as the world functions are different, in general, in the considered geometry and in the Euclidean one, the calculated properties may be different in the considered geometry and in the Euclidean one.

 Finally, the method of a physical geometry construction, based on linear vector space, (for instance, construction of the Riemannian geometry) starts from some $n$-dimensional manifold $\mathcal{M}_{n}$, where the metric tensor $g_{ik}$ is given.
 The world function $\sigma $ is given by the relation